This page introduces key concepts for Ray clusters:

 Worker nodes do not run any head node management processes, and serve only to run user code in Ray tasks and actors.
 They participate in distributed scheduling, as well as the storage and distribution of Ray objects in cluster memory.

-The autoscaler is a process that runs on the head node and is responsible for adding or removing worker nodes to meet the needs of the Ray workload while matching the specification in the cluster config file.
-In particular, if the resource demands of the Ray workload exceed the current capacity of the cluster, the autoscaler will try to add nodes.
-Conversely, if a node is idle for long enough, the autoscaler will remove it from the cluster.
+The Ray autoscaler is a process that runs on the head node (or as a sidecar container in the head pod if using Kubernetes).
+When the resource demands of the Ray workload exceed the current capacity of the cluster, the autoscaler will try to increase the number of worker nodes.
+When worker nodes sit idle, the autoscaler will remove worker nodes from the cluster.

 It is important to understand that the autoscaler only reacts to task and actor resource requests, and not application metrics or physical resource utilization.
 To learn more about autoscaling, refer to the user guides for Ray clusters on VMs and Kubernetes.

 A Ray job is a single application: it is the collection of Ray tasks, objects, and actors that originate from the same script.
 The worker that runs the Python script is known as the driver of the job.